 Florimae C. Velasco is a CPA-Lawyer based in Cebu City, Philippines.
 She holds the position as Manager for Business Development and Audit of Oriental Port and Allied Services Corporation (OPASCOR), a cargo-handling company in Cebu City.
 She is also the Corporate Secretary of Portworkers Integrated Cooperative Services, a cooperative of OPASCOR.
 Currently, she is the President of Business Networking International – Capital Chapter in Cebu City and a Director of Financial Executives Institute of Cebu, Inc. She has been involved in different church ministries while growing up in a Christian home.
 She finds being a director of My Refuge House a very fulfilling ministry where she can serve in a professional level.

-Jessica Kwon (MRH Board Chair, USA) is a clinical pharmacist and the Director of Risk Adjustment for MemorialCare Medical Foundation.
+Jessica Kwon (MRH Board Treasurer, USA) is a clinical pharmacist and the Director of Risk Adjustment for MemorialCare Medical Foundation.
 Jessica served as the first President and founding board member of My Refuge House from 2008-2012.
 Since then, she has been cheering MRH’s growth and successes from the sidelines.
 She was honored as the first Lotus Award recipient for MRH in 2017.
-She is excited to return as an active Board Member.
+She is excited to be back again as an active Board Member.

-Eleonor Purcil is an Environmental, Health and Safety Regulatory Compliance IT professional with Celanese, and has over 20 years experience in the Chemical Manufacturing industry.
+Eleonor Purcil (MRH Board Secretary, USA) is an Environmental, Health and Safety Regulatory Compliance IT professional with Celanese, and has over 20 years experience in the Chemical Manufacturing industry.
 She was born in the Philippines, and moved to the US for college, where she became a US citizen in 2007.
 Eleonor has a passion to help in the fight against child exploitation and human trafficking, and has been supporting My Refuge House for 3 years.
 In 2018, she participated in the 10th year anniversary celebration in Cebu, and her desire to make an impact with MRH grew from there.
 She also supports Valiant Heart, A21, Dalit Freedom Network among other organizations.
 Eleonor is an avid dancer, loves nature hikes and travel.
 Antarctica is the only continent she’s not been able to explore.
 She has degrees in Economics and Management Information System with minor in Psychology.